stratapp/stratapp-website/_blog/radical-transparency-suits-all-generations-not-only-millennials.md

 Millennials as consumers are demanding greater transparency through the supply chain.
 Recent surveys suggest millennial consumer behaviour as:

-* 42% researching where and how goods are made, including the source products that go into them
+* 42% researching where and how goods are made, including the source products
 * 66% willing to pay more for sustainable goods
 * 50% considering the resale value of new items before purchase